mineiros-io/terraform-google-organization-policy/README.md

   - [**`inherit_from_parent`**](#attr-spec-inherit_from_parent): *(Optional `bool`)*<a name="attr-spec-inherit_from_parent"></a>

     Determines the inheritance behavior for this Policy.

     If `inherit_from_parent` is true, `PolicyRules` set higher up in the hierarchy (up to the closest root) are inherited and present in the effective policy.

     If it is false, then no rules are inherited, and this Policy becomes the new root for evaluation.

     This field can be set only for Policies which configure list constraints.

   - [**`reset`**](#attr-spec-reset): *(Optional `bool`)*<a name="attr-spec-reset"></a>

     Ignores policies set above this resource and restores the `constraint_default` enforcement behavior of the specific Constraint at this resource.

     This field can be set in policies for either list or boolean constraints.
 If set, rules must be empty and `inherit_from_parent` must be set to false.

   - [**`rules`**](#attr-spec-rules): *(Optional `list(policy_rule)`)*<a name="attr-spec-rules"></a>

     Up to 10 PolicyRules are allowed.
-In Policies for boolean constraints, the following requirements apply: - There must be one and only one PolicyRule where condition is unset. - BooleanPolicyRules with conditions must set enforced to the opposite of the PolicyRule without a condition. - During policy evaluation, PolicyRules with conditions that are true for a target resource take precedence.
+    In Policies for boolean constraints, the following requirements apply:
+    - There must be one and only one PolicyRule where condition is unset.
+    - BooleanPolicyRules with conditions must set `enforced` to the opposite of the PolicyRule without a condition.
+    - During policy evaluation, PolicyRules with conditions that are true for a target resource take precedence.

     Each `policy_rule` object in the list accepts the following attributes: